sentclose/sentc-docs/docs/guide/advanced/backend-only.md

 ::::

-### Delete group
+### Delete a group

-To delete a group call this endpoint with the jwt in header and a delete request: `https://api.sentc.com/api/v1/group/<group_id>`
+To delete a group, call this endpoint with the jwt in the header and a delete request: `https://api.sentc.com/api/v1/group/<group_id>`

 ### Check group access

 At your backend you can also check if a user got access to a group.
 Use this endpoint: `https://api.sentc.com/api/v1/group/<group_id>/light` with a GET request.

-The response is either an error with status code 310 or a json object:
+The response is either an error with status code 310 or a JSON object:

 ```
 {